chrisvasqm/knexdemo/README.md

 Due to the way that `Knex` works, there's a specific set of rules we need to follow:

 1. There needs to be a file named `knexfile.js` somewhere in the project, preferably in the `/` root folder.
-2. This `knexfile.js` must export an `object` with a specific set of properties depending on the Database Provider your project uses (in this case PostgreSQL).
+2. This `knexfile.js` setups an `object` with a specific set of properties depending on the Database Provider your project uses (in this case PostgreSQL).
-3. The `knexfile.js` must point to the folder relative to it's path, where the `migrations` folder will be located (in this case, the `/data/migrations`).
+3. The `knexfile.js` configuration `object` must point to the folder relative to it's path, where the `migrations` folder will be located (in this case, the `/migrations`).
 4. At the top of the `knexfile.js`, we must call `dotenv` and configure it.
-In case you move it to a subfolder, you must pass an object to the `.config` method providing the path back to the `/` folder where your `.env` should be.
+In case you move it to a subfolder, you must pass an object to the `.config({ path: <path> })` method providing the path back to the `/` folder where your `.env` should be.
-5. In order to have migrations be executed programatically to avoid having to run them manually, there must be another module that will import the `knexfile` configuration object and then call `.migrate.latest()`, which returns a `Promise`, so we must handle both success and failure scenarios (check how it's done in `/data/database.js`).
+5. In order to have migrations be executed automatically on each server startup, we must call the `.migrate.latest()` method on the `knex` instance, which returns a `Promise`, so we must handle both success and failure scenarios (check how it's done in `knexfile.js`).
-6. This object that is responsible for the programatic migrations can then be exported and used in your `routes` to query or mutate data in the actual database.

 > [!WARNING]
-> If you plan on adding a new migration, make sure to stop your `nodemon` execution locally to avoid the auto-refresh to pick up the migration before it's ready to be applied to the database.
-Otherwise, you will have to manually delete the migration record from the database and re-run the server to pick up correclty.
+> If you plan on **adding a new migration** while the server is running, make sure to **stop** your `nodemon` execution before doing `knex migrate:make <migration-name>`.

 ## Getting started

+- Make a copy of the `.env.example` file found at the `/` root folder and rename it to `.env` with your corresponding database values.

 ### Optional

-- Make a copy of the `.env.example` file found at the `/` root folder and rename it to `.env` with your corresponding database values (Refer to the `docker-compose.yaml` if you want to quickly run a PostgreSQL instance on your machine).

 - Start up your PostgreSQL Docker container with